 L.R.
-11-5.1 Nonpaper Physical Exhibits to Documents.
-Nonpaper physical exhibits may not be attached to any document.
-A nonpaper physical exhibit submitted as an exhibit to a document must be placed in a secure container (labeled with the case name and number, the docket number of the document to which it relates, and the name, address, telephone number, and email address of the submitting party) and lodged with a separately filed Notice of Lodging, which must include a description of the exhibit.
-Unless the filer is exempt from electronic filing under L.R.
-5-4.2(a), the Notice of Lodging must be filed electronically before lodging the exhibit, and the Notice of Lodging, together with its NEF (see L.R.
-5-3.2.1), must be presented with the exhibit to be lodged.
-Counsel of record for the submitting party must maintain copies of all exhibits submitted under this rule for the time required in L.R.
-79-3.
-No originals may be submitted under this rule unless it is impossible to make a copy in any format.
-If it is not possible to make a copy in any format, the submitting party must clearly state that fact in the Notice of Lodging and must label the exhibit as the "ORIGINAL."
-Unless the Notice of Lodging requests that an exhibit be returned to counsel, all exhibits submitted under this rule, including originals, will be destroyed.
-Exhibits submitted under this rule do not become part of the Court's case file, are not considered Court records, and are not available for public viewing while under submission to the Court without a Court order.
-No contraband or valuable, sensitive, or dangerous exhibits may be submitted under this rule; such exhibits may be submitted only at the time of a trial or hearing as permitted under L.R.
-79-4.
+11-5.1 Non-Paper Physical Exhibits.
+Non-paper physical exhibits shall not be attached to any document.
+A non-paper physical exhibit shall be placed in a secure container identified by the case name and number and the name, address, and telephone number of the submitting party and lodged with a separately filed Notice of Lodging, which shall include a description of the exhibit and an explanation for why it is not possible to attach the exhibit to the document to which it relates.
+Unless the filer is exempted from electronic filing pursuant to L.R.
+5-4.2(a), the Notice of Lodging shall be filed electronically prior to lodging the exhibit, and the Notice of Lodging, together with its NEF (see L.R.
+5-3.2.1), shall be presented with the exhibit to be lodged.

 L.R.
-11-5.2 Paper Exhibits to Documents - Attachment and Numbering.
-Unless compliance is impracticable, paper exhibits must be filed as attachments to the document to which they relate and must be numbered at the bottom of each page consecutively to the principal document.
-Exhibits filed electronically must comply with this rule unless precluded by L.R.
-5-4.3.1.
+11-5.2 Paper Exhibits - Attachment and Numbering.
+Unless compliance is impracticable, a paper exhibit shall be filed as an

-L.R.
-11-5.3 Exhibit Numbers on Paper Exhibits to Documents.
-The exhibit number must be placed immediately above or below the page number on each page of the exhibit.
-Exhibits must be tabbed in sequential order.

-L.R.
-11-5.4 Size of Paper Exhibits to Documents.
-Whenever possible, exhibits must be formatted for 8 1⁄2 x 11 inch paper and filed under L.R.
+- attachment to the document to which it relates and shall be numbered at the bottom of each page consecutively to the principal document.
+Exhibits filed electronically shall comply with this rule unless precluded by L.R.
+5-4.3.1. - L.R.
+11-5.3 Exhibit Number.
+The exhibit number shall be placed immediately above or below the page number on each page of the exhibit.
+Exhibits shall be tabbed in sequential order. - L.R.
+11-5.4 Size of Paper.
+Whenever possible, exhibits shall be formatted for 8 1⁄2 x 11 inch paper, and should be filed in accordance with L.R.
 11-5.2.
-Exhibits that are too large to scan must be folded in such a manner as not to exceed an 8 1⁄2 x 11 inch sheet and lodged with the Clerk in paper format.
-Unless otherwise exempt from electronic filing under L.R.
-5-4.2(a), the party presenting exhibits to the Clerk for lodging in paper format must first electronically file a Notice of Lodging setting forth why the exhibits cannot be filed electronically.
-The Notice of Lodging, together with its NEF (see L.R.
-5-3.2.1), must be presented with the exhibits to be lodged.
-Counsel of record for the submitting party must maintain copies of all exhibits submitted under this rule for the time required in L.R.
-79-3.
-No originals may be submitted under this rule unless it is impossible to make a copy in any format.
-If it is not possible to make a copy in any format, the submitting party must clearly state that fact in the Notice of Lodging and must label the exhibit as the "ORIGINAL."
-Unless the Notice of Lodging Requests that an exhibit be returned to counsel, all exhibits submitted under this rule, including originals, will be destroyed.
-Exhibits submitted under this rule do not become part of the Court's case file, are not considered Court records, and are not available for public viewing while under submission to the Court without a Court order.

-L.R.
-11-5.5 Small Paper Exhibits to Documents.
-An exhibit smaller than $8 \frac{1}{2} \times 11$ inches must be attached to an $8 \frac{1}{2} \times 11$ inch sheet, scanned, and electronically filed unless exempt under L.R.
-5-4.2.

-L.R.
-11-6 Points and Authorities - Trial Briefs - Length3
+Exhibits that are too large to scan shall be folded in such a manner as not to exceed an 8 1⁄2 x 11 inch sheet, and filed with the Clerk in paper format.
+Unless otherwise exempted from electronic filing pursuant to L.R.
+5-4.2(a), the party presenting the exhibits to the Clerk for filing in paper format shall first electronically file a Notice of Manual Filing setting forth the reason(s) why the exhibit cannot be filed electronically.
+The Notice of Manual Filing, together with its NEF (see L.R.
+5-3.2.1), shall be presented with the exhibits to be filed. - L.R.
+11-5.5 Small Exhibits.
+An exhibit smaller than $8 \frac{1}{2} \times 11$ inches shall be attached to an $8 \frac{1}{2} \times 11$ inch sheet. - L.R.
+11-6 Points and Authorities Trial Briefs Length.
+No memorandum of points and authorities, pre-trial brief, trial brief, or post-trial brief shall exceed 25 pages in length, excluding indices and exhibits, unless permitted by order of the judge. - L.R.

-L.R.
-11-6.1 Points and Authorities - Trial Briefs - Length.4 Except as otherwise provided in this rule or ordered by a judge, no memorandum of points and authorities, pretrial brief, trial brief, or posttrial brief may exceed 7,000 words, including headings, footnotes, and quotations but excluding the caption, the table of contents, the table of authorities, the signature block, the certification required by L.R.
-11-6.2, and any indices and exhibits.
-A handwritten brief or a brief prepared using a typewriter may not exceed 25 pages, excluding the caption (if on a separate cover page), the table of contents, the table of authorities, the signature block, and any indices and exhibits.

-3 L.R.
-11-6 amended, effective 12/1/2022.

-4 L.R.
-11-6.1 new, effective 12/1/2022.

-L.R.
-11-6.2.
-Certificate of Compliance.5 Any memorandum of points and authorities, pretrial brief, trial brief, or posttrial brief, except those that are handwritten or prepared using a typewriter, must include on the last page of the document a certificate by the attorney or the unrepresented party filing the document that the document complies with the type-volume limitation of L.R.
-11-6.1.
-The person preparing the certificate may rely on the word count of the word-processing system used to prepare the document.
-The certificate must be in substantially the following form:

-"The undersigned, counsel of record for [or role of party, if unrepresented], certifies that this brief con- tains [state the number of] words, which [choose one]: complies with the word limit of L.R.
-11-6.1. complies with the word limit set by court or der dated [date]." [date, name, and signature]

-- L.R.
 11-7 Appendices.
 Appendices shall not include any matters which properly belong in the body of the memorandum of points and authorities or pre-trial or post-trial brief. - L.R.
 11-8 Table of Contents and Table of Authorities.
-Any memorandum of points and authorities or any brief exceeding ten (10) pages in length, excluding exhibits, shall be accompanied by an indexed table of contents setting forth the headings or subheadings contained in the body thereof, and by an indexed table of the cases, statutes, rules, and other authorities cited. - L.R.
+Any memorandum of points and authorities or any brief exceeding ten (10) pages in length, excluding exhibits, shall be accompanied by an indexed table of contents setting forth the headings or subheadings contained in the body thereof, and by an indexed table of the cases, statutes, rules, and other authorities cited.

+L.R.
 11-9 Sanctions.
 The presentation to the Court of frivolous motions or opposition to motions (or the failure to comply fully with this rule) subjects the offender at the discretion of the Court to the sanctions of L.R.
 83-7.